-Nick Eagles, Richard Gibson, James Gow, Kathrin Simon, Karen Talbot, Striped Tree Productions, Auckland Zoo, NZ Herald and The Salvation Army Archives
+Nick Eagles, Richard Gibson, James Gow, Kathrin Simon, Karen Talbot, Striped Trees Productions, Auckland Zoo, NZ Herald and The Salvation Army Archives

-Directors of The Rotoroa Island Trust Company Limited (the Trustees) are Andrew Poole (Chairman), Ewen Anderson, Allan Clark, Simon Plowman and Andrew Westrupp.
-Andrew Westrupp and Allan Clark represent the Salvation Army.
+Directors of The Rotoroa Island Trust Company Limited (the Trustees) are Andrew Poole (Chairman), Ewen Anderson, Commissioner Mark Campbell, Lt Colonel Allan Clark and Simon Plowman.
+Commissioner Mark Campbell and Lt Colonel Allan Clark represent the Salvation Army.
 Rotoroa Island Trust's Charities Commission Registration Number is CC24437.

 Rotoroa Island Trust receives so public funding, so we are always grateful for any donations which help our restoration programme.